scheme-requests-for-implementation/srfi-204/README.md

 ## ./test:

-**guile2.2-test.scm** match-test-sld tests re-written to use srfi-64 and srfi-9
+**guile-match-test.scm** match-test-sld tests re-written to use srfi-64 and srfi-9

 **guile-hello-test.scm** passes if guile is set up correctly in Makefile